Article by Michelle Rose

 Photography by Lauren Wade

-In early April of 2022, fashion designer Michelle Rose and photographer Lauren Wade met with fellow Los Angeles-based multimedia artist Sean McCarthy for a photo shoot in Elysian Park.
+In Spring 2022, fashion designer Michelle Rose and photographer Lauren Wade met up with Los Angeles-based reiki healer & jeweler extraordinaire Joy Craig for a photo session as the sun set over Griffith Park.

 Watch the interview on our YouTube channel, or read on & view photos from the shoot below.